16 great goals from unexpected players: Gundogan, O’Shea, Mexes, Dossena…

-There is a special thrill in football saved for seeing a beautiful goal scored by an unglamorous player.
+A great goal is a great goal no matter who it’s scored by – but there’s a special thrill to be had from seeing a beautiful goal scored by an unglamorous player.

-Manchester United’s 4-2 win over Arsenal in 2005 is best remembered for starting with Patrick Vieira and Roy Keane clashing in the tunnel, but never let it be forgotten that it ended with John O’Shea chipping Manuel Almunia at Highbury and celebrating like an Irish Eric Cantona.
+Manchester United’s 4-2 win over Arsenal in 2005 is best remembered for Patrick Vieira and Roy Keane clashing in the tunnel, but never let it be forgotten it ended with John O’Shea chipping Manuel Almunia at Highbury and celebrating like an Irish Eric Cantona.

 When Rory Delap conceded a free-kick in Wigan’s half of the field while playing for Stoke in 2009, he probably thought he was safe.